Jewish Art Salon invites you to our next live session of OPEN STUDIOS: Tzedek Boxes, on Sunday, March 26, 2023 at 12PM ET.

 Jean Bloch Rosensaft, Director of the Heller Museum, will take us through the works in the exhibit.

-Our program will include Dr. Andrew Mandel, a 5th year rabbinical student at HUC-JIR, who came up with the idea of the idea of Yom Hatzedek and the Tzedek Box Project.
+Our program will include Dr. Andrew Mandel, a 5th year rabbinical student at HUC-JIR, who came up with the idea of Yom Hatzedek and the Tzedek Box Project.

 Dr. Mandel notes, “The artists in this exhibition have demonstrated that Judaism provides a remarkable diversity of visual metaphors with which to elevate the ritual of the Tzedek Box… Each piece represents a unique contribution to the age-old conversation about who we are, looking beyond ourselves, when we seek to do our part to repair the world.”